Hong Kong MTR, Hong Kong

 As MTRC continues to modernise and develop their capital-project delivery to the highest levels of best practice, they have adopted NEC forms of contract for their projects.

-We have been engaged to develop a set of contract conditions suitable for MTRC and provide introductory and scenario-based training.
+We were engaged to develop a set of contract conditions suitable for MTRC and to provide introductory and scenario-based training.
 The ongoing NEC advisory services support the management of design consultancies and construction contracts for the major pipeline of railway-extension projects.

-NEC contracts’ general principles promote effective project management and enable collaboration between parties, as well as minimise chances of formal disputes.
+NEC contracts’ general principles promote effective project management and enable collaboration between parties, as well as minimise the possibility of formal disputes.
 This includes early collaboration and involvement between the employer/client, project manager, contractor and subcontractor, where issues are identified and acted on via an early-warning system.

 Maintaining momentum

-As the digital journey continues, MTRC is now reaping the rewards of consistent digital workflows in areas like costing, construction planning, operations and maintenance efficiency.
+As the digital journey continues, MTRC is now reaping the rewards of consistent digital workflows in areas, such as costing, construction planning, operations and maintenance efficiency.
 The integration of digital engineering and construction workflows into the PIMS provides clarity and traceability around all project activities, which aligns with the collaborative nature of NEC contracts.

 Ultimately, MTRC corporation has moved towards a modernised programme management system and framework for delivering best-in-class major metro system projects in the region.